prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info ETH Required

 Running a validator requires 32.1 ETH (for Mainnet), 32.1 GöETH (for Goerli testnet), and 32.1 Ropsten-ETH (for Ropsten testnet).
 Instructions for acquiring testnet ETH are provided below.
 This section will be updated to provide Ropsten test network guidance soon.
-TODO - rETH, launchpad guidance

 :::